ORESoftware/r2g.example/README.md

 <br>

-9. The difference between 7 and 8 is important.
+9. <b> The difference between 7 and 8 is important.
 7 loads the regular unpacked version of your package, and 8 will load a previously packed version of your package.
-Using 7 will ```npm test``` your package as usual.
-Using 8 will ```npm test``` your package in a way that tests itself as a dependency of itself and having been previously packed with NPM pack.
+Using 7 will `npm test` your package as usual.
+Using 8 will `npm test` your package in a way that tests itself as a dependency of itself and having been previously packed with NPM pack. </b>

 <br>

-10. Now, go into src/index.ts.
+10. <b> Now, go into src/index.ts.
 Change `r2gSmokeTest` to `r2gSmokeTestFoo`.
-Run ```$ r2g test```.
+Run `$ r2g test`. </b>

 >
 >  <b> It will output: </b>